 People make mistakes.
 A good thing about Git is that there's a little "undo" command for almost every situation.
 Correct your last commit because you forgot to include that small change.
 Revert a whole commit because that feature isn't necessary, anymore.
 And when the going gets tough you can even restore disappeared commits with the Reflog - because, behind the scenes, Git rarely really deletes something.
 This is peace of mind.

 Git gives you the confidence that you can't screw things up - and this is a great feeling.
 In Git, every clone of a project that one of your teammates might have on his local computer is a fully usable backup.
 Additionally, almost every action in Git only adds data (deleting is very rare).
 That means that losing data or breaking a repository beyond repair is really hard to do.

 Make Useful Commits

 A commit is only really useful if it just contains related changes.
-Imagine having a commit that contains something from feature A, a little bit of feature B, and bugfix C. This is hard to understand for your teammates and can't be rolled back easily if feature A is causing problems.
+Imagine having a commit that contains something from feature A, a little bit of feature B, and bugfix C. This is hard to understand for your teammates and can't be rolled back easily if some of the code is causing problems.
 Git helps you create granular commits with its unique "staging area" concept: you can determine exactly which changes shall be included in your next commits, even down to single lines.
 This is where version control starts to be useful.

 Work in Your Own Way

 When working with Git you can use your very own workflow.
 One that feels good for you.
-You don't have to use most of the advanced features to still benefit from all the others.
+You don’t have to be a code acrobat to qualify for using Git.
 Of course, you can connect with multiple remote repositories, rebase instead of merge, and work with submodules when you need it.
 But you can just as easily work with one central remote repository like in Subversion.
-Whatever works for you is fine with Git.
+All the other advantages remain – regardless of your workflow.